Quick Answer

 For each sample, gather the request record, approval history, compliance decision record if present, and related history export.
 If evidence is spread across spreadsheets, emails, and shared drives, treat that as a control-evidence risk.

 Test identity and sequence from the record, not status labels.
-For approved samples, confirm required approvers are recorded and that approval happened before release.
+For approved samples, confirm the required approvers are recorded and that approval happened before release.
 Where your policy requires dual approval or enforces Segregation of Duties, confirm the same person did not both initiate and approve.

 For rejected samples, confirm the request stayed blocked and the record history shows who rejected it, when, and why.
 If testing shows role conflicts or overrides without traceable justification, classify that as a control failure.